top of page

 This tartan, by designer Carol A.L.
 Martin, gives the impression of a pattern within a pattern, and the sense of peering into a moment of a Mandelbrot set zoom.

-Click the snapshot of the Mandelbrot Set for an impressive video showing the correlation between this and the Julia Set (a different application of the same formula as the Mandelbrot set).
+Click the fractal impressive video showing the correlation between this and the Julia Set (a different application of the same formula as the Mandelbrot set).

 bottom of page